 4. Valuable party member: Aura provision and minion damage soakers

-Party and Solo play: This build thrives in parties.
+This build thrives in parties.
 You can simply raise your army by the corpses left behind from your party members.
 In solo, raising your army is fairly slow, but once that's done you will be able to farm at decent speed.
 Cast Amplify Damage at enemy monsters, so your summons can deal doubled physical damage.
 In parties, other curses can be considered both for survivability and damage increase.
 Lower Resist can help out elemental casters, Life Tap heals melee attackers, and Decrepify acts both as an offensive and a defensive curse by slowing enemy monsters and increasing physical damage.
-Alternatively you can use Bone Wall or Bone Prison to reduce enemy monster mobility.
+Additionally, the Summonmancers build contains useful aura items which will buff your party and minions.

 Strength: Put just enough points on it to be able to wear your gear.

 Dexterity: Put just enough points on it to be able to wear your gear.
 If you play hardcore, you can put extra points on dexterity to boost your chance to block up to 75%.

 Vitality: Put all remaining points on it.

 - Curses: 1 point on Lower resist and all prerequisite curse

 - 20 points on Skeleton Mastery